-In 2020, a special interim dividend was distributed by way of distribution in specie of shares in PAH held by the Group on the basis of 2.67 ordinary shares of PAH for every 1 ordinary share of the Company.
+2. A special interim dividend was distributed by way of distribution in specie of shares in Polytec Asset Holdings Limited ("PAH") held by the Group on the basis of 2.67 ordinary shares of PAH for every 1 ordinary share of the Company for the year ended 31 December 2020.
 As a result, PAH no longer a subsidiary of the Company after distribution in specie of shares in PAH on 30 October 2020.
 Five-Year financial summary contains continuing operations and discontinued operations.